-- Senate Chair's Report Joette Stefl-Mabry [4 of 6] - The formation of the major, and in turn, the department, is still contingent upon full review by SUNY, external reviewers, UAC, GAC (as the potential departmental home for future undergraduate and graduate programs), the Senate and ultimately the President and SUNY. - On October 27th, 2014, Senate Chair received a request from William B. Hedberg, PhD, Senior Vice Provost and Associate Vice President for Academic Affairs, requesting Senate designees for the slate of this year's Excellence Award Selection Committee and to approve the slate of the committee before sending the list on to the President.
-Chair Stefl-Mabry sent the request to Cynthia Fox, Chair of the Governance Council.
+- approved program announcement (i.e., initial proposal) for the major in computer engineering.
+The proposal to form the department, which ideally might have come to UPPC along with the formation of the major, is the administrative unit that would house the major. - O The formation of the major, and in turn, the department, is still contingent upon full review by SUNY, external reviewers, UAC, GAC (as the potential departmental home for future undergraduate and graduate programs), the Senate and ultimately the President and SUNY. - On October 27th, 2014, Chair Stefl-Mabry received a request from William B. Hedberg, PhD, Senior Vice Provost and Associate Vice President for Academic Affairs, requesting Senate designees for the slate of this year's Excellence Award Selection Committee and to approve the slate of the committee before sending the list on to the President.
+Chair Stefl-Mabry sent the request to Cynthia Fox, Chair of the Governance Council. - Charter Amendment 1415-01A was passed by the Senate on 10/20/2014.